Enrico Colantoni

-Enrico Colantoni (born February 14, 1963) is a Canadian actor and director, best known for portraying Mathesar in Galaxy Quest, Elliot DiMauro in the sitcom Just Shoot Me!, Keith Mars on the television series Veronica Mars, Louis Utz on the short-lived sitcom Hope & Gloria, crime lord Carl Elias on Person of Interest, and Sergeant Greg Parker on the television series Flashpoint.
-He has also had supporting roles in such films as The Wrong Guy, Galaxy Quest, A.I.
+Enrico Colantoni (born February 14, 1963) is a Canadian actor and director, known for portraying Mathesar in Galaxy Quest, Elliot DiMauro in the sitcom Just Shoot Me!, Keith Mars on the television series Veronica Mars, Louis Utz on the short-lived sitcom Hope & Gloria, crime lord Carl Elias on Person of Interest, and Sergeant Greg Parker on the television series Flashpoint.
+He has also had supporting roles in such films as The Wrong Guy, A.I.
 Artificial Intelligence, Contagion, and A Beautiful Day in the Neighborhood, and guest appearances on Monk, Numb3rs, Party Down, Stargate SG-1, and Bones.
 He also starred as Allen Conner in Remedy, played Laura Hollis's father in season three of the online web series Carmilla, and played Vincent Brambilla on TV program Allegiance.
 On the stage, he also acted in the off-Broadway play Fear at the Lucille Lortel Theatre.

-Early life
+Early life and education

 Colantoni was born in Toronto, Ontario, the son of Gina, a garment worker, and Quintino Colantoni, a labourer and truck driver.
 Both his parents were immigrants from Abruzzo, Italy, and his brother, Det.
 Sgt.
 Hector Colantoni, is a retired police officer who was with the Toronto Police Service.

 Colantoni attended the University of Toronto studying psychology and sociology, but transferred to the American Academy of Dramatic Arts in New York City.
 Colantoni graduated from the Yale School of Drama, earning a MFA, and winning the Carol Dye Award.